Skip to content

 Step 5 — Test

 In an incognito window, visit the protected Okta-protected app.
 The Okta login page should show Sign in with Thoryn as an option.
-Clicking it redirects to Hub, where the user authenticates (or presents an EUDIW credential, or steps up via biometric).
+Clicking it redirects to Hub, where the user authenticates (and completes any configured step-up).
 Hub redirects back; Okta JIT-creates the user (or matches by email) and issues its own session.

 Troubleshooting

 • invalid_redirect_uri: Okta auto-generates the callback URL (https://YOUR-COMPANY.okta.com/oauth2/v1/authorize/callback).
-It must match the redirect URI in Hub exactly — copy it from Okta's IdP screen, paste into Hub admin.
+Copy it from Okta's IdP screen and paste it into Hub admin exactly.

 • Could not match user: JIT-create has to be enabled on the IdP, OR the email must already exist as an Okta user.
 Check Profile Sourcing settings.

-• Custom claims not flowing through: Hub emits custom claims based on the wallet-profile config.
+• Custom claims not flowing through: Hub emits custom claims based on its client + scope config.
 If a claim isn't appearing in Okta, verify it's actually present in the ID token (decode it at jwt.io); then check the Profile Mapping in Okta.

 See also